Knowledge

 You can also try to squeeze the grip hard for a few minutes to see what reaction your bow will get.

-You will notice that your bow will be shaking, and a shaky bow means that your shot will be inaccurate.
+You’ll notice that your bow will be shaking, and a shaky bow means that your shot will be inaccurate.

-10. Every time you try shooting, ensure that you use the same arrows
+Step 10: Every time you try shooting, ensure that you use the same arrows

-Mostly avoid the mismatched ones; they will have a great impact on your accuracy.
+Mostly avoid the mismatched ones.
+They will have a great impact on your accuracy.

 Arrows are expensive, more so if you want a good one.